 This course is an introduction to the language arts, literacy, science, social studies, and math curriculum suitable for use with children in the early childhood and primary grade settings.
 The course is designed to help the student understand the importance of these various curriculum areas in the child's overall development and the materials/activities included in the curriculum.
 It also includes applied practice as students will have "hands-on" experience and will develop and evaluate plans for implementation.
-This course requires 64 hours of field experience.
-Prerequisites: ECE 120 and PSY 125.
+Prerequisites: PSY 125 and ECE 121